Scoliosis correction

 When working toward non-surgical scoliosis correction, asymmetric bracing has been shown to be more effective than symmetric scoliosis braces (1).
-The 3D Cheneau Gensingen Brace™ (aka GBW) is specifically designed to positively influence the spine toward the normal physiologic position and allow for improved longitudinal growth.
-Simply stated, this is accomplished by reducing asymmetric loading to induce the greatest possible in-brace correction.
+3D Chêneau-style bracing is specifically designed to positively influence the spine toward the normal physiologic position and allow for improved longitudinal growth.
+This is accomplished by reducing asymmetric loading to induce the greatest possible in-brace correction.

-To achieve this goal, each Gensingen scoliosis correction brace attempts to remove the compressive forces that inhibit growth in the scoliotic spine.
-This is in accordance with the Hueter-Volkmann principle which states that skeletal growth is reduced by increased compressive forces (in scoliosis, the concave side) and accelerated on the opposing side (in scoliosis, the convex side) as a result of the reduced mechanical compressive forces.
+To achieve this goal, each brace attempts to remove the compressive forces that inhibit growth in the scoliotic spine.
+This is per the Hueter-Volkmann principle which states that skeletal growth is reduced by increased compressive forces (in scoliosis, the concave side) and accelerated on the opposing side (in scoliosis, the convex side) as a result of the reduced mechanical compressive forces.
 According to Stokes, “sustained compression” inhibits growth by 40% or more while distraction on the opposing side increases the skeletal growth rate.
 He refers to this phenomenon as mechanical loading or asymmetric loading.

-Each Cheneau Gensingen Brace™ is manufactured from a 3D scan of the patient’s body.
-The built-in scoliosis correction effect comes from the brace design which is a mirror image of the patients’ scoliotic curve pattern.
-During brace fittings, practitioners focus on adjusting the brace for comfort and optimal pad positioning to enhance the built-in correction effect.
+We recommend braces created from a 3D scan of the patient’s body with a built in correction effect and a brace design that attempts to create a mirror image of the patients’ scoliotic curve pattern for patients with mild scoliosis or improved shift toward the midline for more severe curves.
+During consecutive brace fittings, practitioners should focus on adjusting the brace for comfort and optimal pad positioning to enhance the built-in correction effect of the scoliosis brace.

-In-brace correction is of utmost importance to the result at the conclusion of brace wear.
-Landauer et. al correlated an in-brace correction effect of 40% to a reduction in thoracic Cobb angle of 7º.
+For a successful bracing experience, in-brace correction is of utmost importance to outcome at the end of brace wear whether the treatment had been with one brace or a series of braces.
+Landauer et. al correlated an in-brace correction effect of 40% to a reduction in thoracic Cobb angle of 7º at the conclusion of braces wear.
 It stands to reason that the greater the in-brace correction, the more potential for some extent of scoliosis correction at skeletal maturity (3).

-The Cheneau Gensingen Brace™ has documented impressive in-brace corrections (4).
-However, practitioners should know that the potential for scoliosis correction will vary by patient (spinal flexibility, type of scoliosis, compliance) and practitioner brace management (proper adjustment and replacement).
+Patients and parents should know that the potential for scoliosis correction will vary by patient (spinal flexibility, type oor curve patttern of scoliosis, compliance) and brace management (monitor, adjust if needed, and replace at certain intervals of growth – depending on the individual and the brace).
 Generally, less skeletally mature patients with more flexible spines are more likely to experience better in-brace corrections.
-However, the Cheneau Gensingen has been used successfully for patients with varying Cobb angles and stages of skeletal maturity.
+However, results will vary by individual.

 (1) Ng SY, Borysov M, Moramarco M, Nan XF, Weiss HR.
 Bracing Scoliosis – State of the Art Mini Review.
 Current Pediatric Reviews 2016;12(36-42).